 Improving and building team spirit is an essential part of business growth, more so for small enterprises.
 The main challenge to a business leader is to encourage the team members to bond, readily share relevant information and work together towards pushing the business brand forward.
 Small enterprises mostly do not have resources at their disposal to cover employee redundancy, therefore employees should be aptly encouraged to work together and market the company.
 The employees should readily engage in promoting and sharing of the company’s vision and mission.

 Here are four important things to consider when hiring your staff:

-Hire, train and fire based on your values.
+- Hire, train and fire based on your values.
 Once you establish the values of your organization, it’s important that those hired actually live and demonstrate those values.
 If they can’t, won’t or don’t—move ‘em on out.
-They could be an amazing fit for another business and won’t undermine the type of culture you want.
-Continue reading →
+They could be an amazing fit for another business and won’t undermine the type of culture you want. (more…)

 With 2013 quickly approaching, how many resolutions will you imagine compiling for your business over this next month?
 And exactly how many of them will have fallen off the radar by February 1st?
 Resolutions have a low success rate, and there’s a good reason for that, they are nothing but ideas.
 Refurbish your resolutions so they won’t fail – turn them into actionable goals!